WangDaMME/Autonomous-Driving-Nanodegree/P4-Extended Kalman Filter/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

-## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using cmake and make!

-More information is only accessible by people who are already enrolled in Term 2 of CarND.
-If you are enrolled, see [the project resources page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/382ebfd6-1d55-4487-84a5-b6a5a4ba1e47) for instructions and the project rubric.

-## Hints and Tips!

-* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
-Keep an eye out for TODOs.
-* Students have reported rapid expansion of log files when using the term 2 simulator.
-This appears to be associated with not being connected to uWebSockets.
-If this does occur,  please make sure you are conneted to uWebSockets.
-The following workaround may also be effective at preventing large log files.

-    + create an empty log file
-    + remove write permissions so that the simulator can't write to log
- * Please note that the ```Eigen``` library does not initialize ```VectorXd``` or ```MatrixXd``` objects with zeros upon creation.

-## Call for IDE Profiles Pull Requests

-Help your fellow students!

-We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
-Similarly, we omitted IDE profiles in order to ensure that students don't feel pressured to use one IDE or another.

-However!
-We'd love to help people get up and running with their IDEs of choice.
-If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
-For example if you wanted to add a VS Code profile, you'd add:

-* /ide_profiles/vscode/.vscode
-* /ide_profiles/vscode/README.md

-The README should explain what the profile does, how to take advantage of it, and how to install it.

-Regardless of the IDE used, every submitted project must still be compilable with cmake and make.

 ## Result Description